Travel

 In addition to this, future residents will also benefit from proximity to the Sandon Park and Ride and local bus routes providing an opportunity for car free travel to the city centre and railway station.
 The sustainable travel opportunities also include routes for school children to nearby schools.

 The site’s strategic location enables the advantage of walking or cycling into the city centre to access local facilities and amenities.
 The cycling and walking strategy forms part of the sustainable transport strategy to enable future and existing residents to access the city centre by bicycle.
-The map below shows the proposed cycle routes, and we welcome comments on which one would be the most appropriate.
+The map below shows the proposed cycle routes.

 The cumulative impact of development going forward as a result of the Local Plan, including at this site, was considered through the Local Plan itself.
 Development of the site will be required to be accompanied by payment towards the City Council’s Community Infrastructure Levy, which is used to help fund infrastructure improvements across Chelmsford, including highways.